sardine-ai/cypress-testing-template/README.md

-# cypress-testing-for-interview
+# cypress-testing-template

-This is a cypress project for interview.
+This is a cypress project.

 # Set up